kkostov/ex_sopsy/README.md

 # ExSopsy

-Sopsy is a pragramtic wrapper around Mozila SOPS allowing decryption of secrets at runtime.
+Sopsy is a pragmatic wrapper around Mozilla SOPS allowing decryption of secrets at runtime.

-The goal of the library is to offer a simple solution for bringing encrypted secrets into your Elixir application.
+The goal of the library is to offer a simple solution for bringing encrypted secrets into your Elixir application, especially suited for self-hosting (VPS) and easy-to-manage environments (e.g. doesn't require a Vault or a managed service)

 ## Requirements